 Generally, the school dismisses classes for weather-related events on the same days as surrounding local independent school districts.
-Any closures for weather will be communicated to families via SchoolMessenger phone calls and/or SMS messages, as well as broadcast on local television stations.
+Any closures for weather will be broadcast on local television stations.

 The school may also need to close during certain emergency situations beyond the control of school officials.
-The announcement of non-weather related school closings will be communicated to families as early as possible via SchoolMessenger phone calls and/or SMS messages.
-Any emergency closures are also posted on the school's social media.
+The announcement of non-weather related school closings will be broadcast on local television stations as early as possible.
+Any emergency closures are usually posted on the school's social media.